merveackalmaz/merveackalmaz/README.md

 ### Hi👋 I'm Merve.

-- 👩🏻‍💻 I'm currently a computer programming student.
+- 👩🏻‍💻 I'm currently a first year student in the Computer Programming at Celal Bayar University
 - 💌 You can reach me on [merveackalmazzzz@gmail.com](mailto:merveackalmazzzz@gmail.com)